Am I allowed pets in my home?

 Keeping an XL Bully dog

-If you want to keep your XL Bully dog after the ban, you must apply for a Certificate of Exemption by 31 January 2024.
+You can only keep your XL Bully dog if you hold a certificate of exemption.
+If you want to keep your XL Bully dog after the ban, you must hold a Certificate of Exemption.
 To get a Certificate of Exemption you must:

 1. Get third party public liability insurance cover for your dog.